 Written by TAs, former profs and pros

 A lot of students may ask: “help me write my essay!” but the answer to that question is not a straightforward one.
 Writing an essay at college or university gives you the chance to explore ideas that interest you, and also invites you to solidify your own knowledge and opinions about a topic you want to delve into more deeply.
 This means that writing a good essay is connected to knowing what you want to say about something.
-The most worthwhile essays are ones where you can show that you can critically examine cultural, ethnic, economic or social ideas.
+The most worthwhile essays are ones where you can show that you are able to critically examine cultural, ethnic, economic, scientific or social ideas.

 Getting help with essays begins with what’s important to you